 This will disable them from showing altogether.
 But remember, if you want to use them with the original plugin again, you would need to remove the code.
 However, it can be a quick way to clean up your site while you replace the shortcodes with perhaps a newer plugin’s shortcode format.

-How to Manually Cleanup Tables Left Behind
+How to Manually Cleanup Tables Left Behind by Plugins

 There will probably be times in which you have already uninstalled a plugin and you are simply needing to do a cleanup.
 Or perhaps the developer’s full removal method is actually referencing that you remove the database tables manually.
 There are a couple ways you can approach this, one is by using a table cleanup plugin, and the other is to remove the tables directly within phpMyAdmin.